 Transportation information resulting from the reporting or monitoring program required to be adopted by a public agency pursuant to Section 21081.6 shall be submitted to the transportation planning agency in the region where the project is located and to the Department of Transportation for a project of statewide, regional, or areawide significance according to criteria developed pursuant to Section 21083.
-The transportation planning agency and the Department of Transportation shall adopt guidelines for the submittal of those reporting or monitoring programs.
+The transportation planning agency and the Department of Transportation shall adopt guidelines for the submitted of those reporting or monitoring programs.

 § 21082.
-PUBLIC AGENCIES; ADOPTION OF OBJECTIVES, CRITERIA AND PROCEDURES; CONSISTENCY WITH GUIDELINES negative declarations pursuant to this division.
+PUBLIC AGENCIES; ADOPTION OF OBJECTIVES, CRITERIA AND PROCEDURES; CONSISTENCY WITH GUIDELINES

+All public agencies shall adopt by ordinance, resolution, rule, or regulation, objectives, criteria, and procedures for the evaluation of projects and the preparation of environmental impact reports and negative declarations pursuant to this division.
 A school district, or any other district, whose boundaries are coterminous with a city, county, or city and county, may utilize the objectives, criteria, and procedures of the city, county, or city and county, as may be applicable, in which case, the school district or other district need not adopt objectives, criteria, and procedures of its own.
 The objectives, criteria, and procedures shall be consistent with the provisions of this division and with the guidelines adopted by the Secretary of the Resources Agency pursuant to Section 21083.
 Such objectives, criteria, and procedures shall be adopted by each public agency no later than 60 days after the Secretary of the Resources Agency has adopted guidelines pursuant to Section 21083.